 Unable to Connect to the Internet

 If the Raspberry pi is unable to connect to the resin.io servers, the

 ACT LED will flash a repeated pattern of 4 short flashes followed by a pause (

 This is either because it is not connected to the network or because the network ports which resin.io relies on are blocked in some way.

 - The first things to check in this case is that your device is correctly connected to ethernet or that you correctly entered the wifi credentials.
-To check that the wifi credentials are correct, you can check the
+To check wifi credentials, power your device down, remove the SD card, and mount the SD card on your personal computer.
+If your device is running resinOS version 2.0 or greater, wifi credentials are listed in

 resin-conffor earlier versions).